modmore/docs/en/01_Commerce/v1/01_Getting_Started/04_Cart_Checkout.md

 It's not currently supported<sup>*</sup> to change the order or functionality of these steps drastically, but there are various ways to make this fit your shop.
 We'll go over those options for each step.

-<sup>* Technically, it _is_ possible to change the checkout steps, but that requires in-depth technical knowledge of Commerce and changing undocumented features.
-That's why we do not currently provide support for it and discourage going down that route as we may still change how that works to make future customisation easier which would break custom checkout processes.</sup>
+<sup>* Technically, it _is_ possible to change the checkout steps, but we strongly discourage that level of customisation and do not currently provide documentation or support for it.
+We may change the underlying system in the future which would break custom checkout processes.</sup>

 #### Cart step